mikevandiepen/form-assist/README.md

     - Dutch translation
     - Swedish translation
     - German translation
+- **Test**
+    - Write tests with PHPunit
+- **Contributing**
+    - Write guides on how to contribute to the library
+- **Code inteligence**
+    - Implement more methods to validate code coverage
+    - Add translations for the newer rules

 ## Inspiration
 This library took some heavy inspiration from some other libraries, I just wanted an easier and more